 - You may receive funding to repeat a class one time for a better grade if you completed the class, or received a grade of No Credit (NC), or a grade of HW).

-- If you officially withdrew from a class and received a grade of W, you may repeat and receive funding up to three times.
+- If you officially withdrew from a class and received a grade of W, you may repeat and receive funding up to two times.